Skip to main content

 Configuration Example

-Here is an example of a model configuration that uses a LightGBM scoring policy and a Two-Tower embedding policy:
+Here is an example of a model configuration that uses a LightGBM scoring policy and a Two-Tower embedding policy, below that we also show an example using a score ensemble.

 model: